thebankgame/bank-app/README.md

 # Bank Game Application (aka "Run Your Own Bank")

 ## Context
-This app was created in a matter of days for an interview at thrv.
-It was built to be a focus of conversation about software engineering, using a tech stack similar to that at thrv (TypeScript, Next.js, DynamoDB).
-This app was built using ~70% AI-generated code using a mix of tools including Cursor, Windsurf, GitHub Copilot and Google Gemini.
+This app was created by one person in a matter of days, primarily for an interview at thrv.
+It was built to be a focus of conversation about software engineering, using a tech stack similar to that in use at thrv (TypeScript, Next.js, DynamoDB).
+I used a mix of AI tools while building the app, including Cursor, Windsurf, GitHub Copilot and Google Gemini.
+The AI tools built a core foundation of the app quickly, but as the application grew in complexity they made more mistakes and I found it faster to pivot toward writing much more manual code and using the AI tools for more targeted fixing of bugs and isolated code.

+### Next Steps
-What's missing?
-This app is not production ready, and is missing a number of aspects more typical of production app
+What's missing from this app?
+If I were going to take it to production, I would add a number of aspects more typical of production app, including:
+* Automated testing
+* Localization
+* Accessibility

 ## Overview